Lionhearted Leaders: Yu Ouyang

 PNW’s Lionhearted Leaders are faculty recognized for their exceptional work inside and outside the classroom.

-Meet Yu Ouyang, professor of Political Science and a Lionhearted Leader in the College of History, Philosophy, Political Science and Economics.
+Meet Yu Ouyang, associate professor of Political Science and a Lionhearted Leader in the College of History, Philosophy, Political Science and Economics.

 Tell us about your teaching methods, philosophy and goals?